firelightrpg/PilotWave/Conflicts.md

 Each ship typically has a power plant, a fuel tank, batteries and solar cells.
 The power plant can output one power point per rating per exchange.
 A ship's power plant must be high enough to generate the jump or maneuver drive rating.
 For example, an M6 rated maneuver drive requires a power plant of P6 or higher.
 To change speed by 6 would deplete the power plant.
-Ship's batteries are typically the rated the same size as the power plant, and can be used in the same manner.
+Ship's batteries are typically rated the same size as the power plant, and can be used in the same manner.
 For example, you could change speed by up to 6 and still fire a plasma cannon with 3 points, fire a missile with 2 points and save 1 point for point defense cannons.
 The following exchange, your battery would be depleted, but your power plant would be recharged.
 Solar cells can also charge batteries, but at a much slower rate, unsuitable for combat.